MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Authentication:**

-  - Single Sign On (SSO) now available for Microsoft Account (MSA) on MacOS and down-level Windows.
-A user signed in on Microsoft Edge on either MacOS or down-level Microsoft Windows (7, 8, 8.1) will now get automatically signed into websites that are configured to allow single sign on with Microsoft accounts (e.g., bing.com, office.com, msn.com, outlook.com).
+  - Single Sign On (SSO) now available for Azure Active Directory (Azure AD) accounts and Microsoft Account (MSA) on macOS and down-level Windows.
+A user signed in on Microsoft Edge on either macOS or down-level Microsoft Windows (7, 8.1) will now get automatically signed into websites that are configured to allow single sign on with Work and Microsoft accounts (e.g., bing.com, office.com, msn.com, outlook.com).<br>Note: A user may have to sign out and then sign back in if they'd signed into Microsoft Edge in a version prior to Microsoft Edge 88 to leverage this feature.
-  - Single Sign On (SSO) now available for Azure Active Directory (Azure AD) accounts on down-level Windows.
-A user signed in on Microsoft Edge on down-level Microsoft Windows (7, 8.1) will now get automatically signed into websites that are configured to allow single sign on with Work or School accounts (e.g., sharepoint.com, office.com, bing.com).
-  - Single Sign On (SSO) now available for Azure Active Directory (Azure AD) accounts on macOS.
-A user signed in on Microsoft Edge on macOS will now get automatically signed into websites that are configured to allow single sign on with Work or School accounts (e.g., sharepoint.com, office.com, bing.com).
   - Automatically switch users on macOS to their work profile for sites that authenticate with their work account.
-Starting with Microsoft Edge version 88, we provide the ability to switch sites that authenticate with a user's work profile on macOS.
+Starting with Microsoft Edge version 88, we provide the ability to switch sites that authenticate with a user’s work profile on macOS. <br>Note: A user may have to sign out and then sign back in if they'd signed into Microsoft Edge in a version prior to Microsoft Edge 88 to leverage this feature.

 - **Security and Privacy:**